BlockchainCommons/developer-web-site/_pages/envelope-gstp-tech.md

   nav: envelope
 ---

+_The following step-by-step process demonstrates how GSTP messages are created._

 ## Step 1: Build a Request/Response Message

 GSTP messages are built as [Request/Response messages](/envelope/request/) using [Gordian Envelope](/envelope/).
 A Request/Response message basically means that a sender is asking a remote Envelope recipient to do something and return the results.